Range 4 is a Precision Fire range with shooting positions from 100 yards to 1,000 yards.

-You must bring your own targets (and target stands unless using a KD frame), hydration, sunscreen, bug spray, ear and eye protection, etc.
+- You must bring your own targets (and target stands unless using a KD frame), hydration, sunscreen, bug spray, ear and eye protection, etc.

-Always check the club calendar for any last minute changes before coming to the range.
+- Always check the club calendar for any last minute changes before coming to the range

 Range 4 is simply the best long distance range in Northern Virginia.
-Originally built in WWII, R4 is a 50 position, 1,000 yard, square range with shooting positions in 100 yard increments and surrounded by mature trees.
+Originally built in WWII, R4 is a 50 position, 1,000 yard, known distance range with shooting positions in 100 yard increments and surrounded by mature trees.
 The north to south oriented complex has a concrete pit area with target carriages for "Known Distance (KD)" targets, a top berm where steel targets can be placed and a rear impact area where you can place clay targets for a total distance of 1,035 yards.

 Members and guest are encouraged to read the Range 4 SOP and rules about Transporting Firearms aboard MCBQ.